marialpaz/project_lifestyle/README.md

 <p align="center">
 <img src="info-lifestyle.png" width="550" height="450"/>
 </p>
-The dataset was split into train and test set with 70/30 ratio.There are 3 data types of data in the dataset: float64(5), int64(3) and object(3).
+The dataset was split into train and test set with 70/30 ratio.There are 3 types of data in the dataset: float64(5), int64(3) and object(3).
 As shown in the image above, the dataset does not have NAN values.

 ## 3. Exploratory data analysis

+Now, let's explore the available information in order to get to know the data and decide what we are going to investigate deeper.

 <p align="center">
 <img src="countplot-stress-gender.png" width="540" height="320"/>